kristjanl/fs-extension-code/README.md

 CFlow uses largely the same syntax for models as does the Flow*.

 CFlow supports continuous reachability models with `poly ode 1` solving strategy of the tool Flow*.
-The differences between CFlow and Flow* model files are limited to options in setting scope
+The differences between CFlow and Flow* model files are limited to options in the `setting` scope

 Whether to use native Flow* solving strategy or the compositional one is determined by the option
 ```
 use cflow
 ```

-When using compositional strategy model file also needs to specify the components.
-This can be done automatically (using as many components as small components as possible) with the option `auto components`, not using any component with `no components` or by specifying the components manally (for example `[[x1,x2],[y1,y2]]` specifies two components, one with variables `x1` and `x2` and one with variable `y1` and `y2`).
+When using a compositional strategy, model file also needs to specify the components.
+This can be done automatically (using as many components as small components as possible) with the option `auto components`, not using any component with `no components` or by specifying the components manually (for example `[[x1,x2],[y1,y2]]` specifies two components, one with variables `x1` and `x2` and one with variable `y1` and `y2`).

-Cflow supports the following techniques to process the flowpipe between integration steps:
+CFlow supports the following techniques to process the flowpipe between integration steps:

-Name | example of the setting option
+Processing method | syntax in the model file
 ---|---
-identity precondition | `identity precondition`
+|identity precondition | `identity precondition`
-QR preconditioning | `QR precondition` parallelepiped preconditioning | `parallelepiped precondition` shrink wrapping after every `n`steps | `shrink wrapping 10` shrink wrapping based on the size of the remainder | `shrink wrapping rem` no processing | `no preocessing`
+QR preconditioning | `QR precondition` parallelepiped preconditioning | `parallelepiped precondition` shrink wrapping after every `n` steps | `shrink wrapping n` shrink wrapping based on the size of the remainder | `shrink wrapping rem` no processing | `no processing`

-With CFlow, identity preconditioning and QR preconditioning can be either left model compositional or fully compositional (preceding the option with `left model compositional` or `fully compositional`, respectively)
+With CFlow, identity preconditioning can either be left model compositional or fully compositional (preceding the option with `left model compositional` or `fully compositional`, respectively)

 An example of the settings part of the CFlow model file is the following:
 ```